-This sampling system consists of an eight-position multicell transport, multi-channel peristaltic pump, and individual tubing and flow cells for each vessel.
+This sampling system consists of an eightposition multicell transport, multi-channel peristaltic pump, and individual tubing and flow cells for each vessel.
 Sampling of up to six vessels, a blank and a control sample is possible.
 A correction for variation in cell path length as well as the absorbance differences of the individual cells is performed.
-The minimum cycle time of this sampling system is 2.5 minutes. • Single bath valve based system This sampling system consists of a valve controller, eight-port valve unit, a peristaltic pump, tubing to up to eight vessels and one flow cell.
+The minimum cycle time of this sampling system is 2.5 minutes.

+- Single bath valve based system This sampling system consists of a valve controller, eight-port valve unit, a peristaltic pump, tubing to up to eight vessels and one flow cell.
 The sampling is done sequentially from the vessels.
 The standard cycle time is 5 minutes, optional 7.5 and 10 min cycles are configurable to allow longer pumping times for special applications.

-Multibath valve based sampling system
+- Multibath valve based sampling system

-This sampling system consists of a multicell transport and up to four valve-based sampling systems.
-The standard cycle time is 5 minutes, optional 7.5 and 10 min cycles are configurable to allow longer pumping times for special applications.
+This sampling system consists of a

+multicell transport and up to four valve based sampling systems.
+The standard

+cycle time is 5 minutes, optional 7.5 and 10

+min cycles are configurable to allow longer

+pumping times for special applications.

-The document set comprises one manual and three software component:
+The document set comprises one manual and three software components:

-- Explanations of the ChemStations principles and documentation of all the data analysis algorithms are provided in the manual Understanding Your Dissolution Testing Software. - The Online Help system is extended with information related to the dissolution testing software.
+- Explanations of the ChemStations principles and documentation of all the data analysis algorithms are provided in the manual Understanding Your Dissolution Testing Software - The online Help system is extended with information related to the dissolution testing software

-Security Pack - G1813AA
+Security Pack for the UV-Visible ChemStation Software (G1813AA)

-The Security Pack for the UV-visible ChemStation is a combination of a specific setup of Windows XP or Windows VISTA security features such as user groups
+The Security Pack for the UV-Visible ChemStation is a combination of a specific setup of Microsoft Windows XP Professional (SP 2 or 3), Windows Vista Professional (SP 1 or 2), Windows 7 Professional (SP 1) security features such as user groups (ChemStation operator and manager), password and account management, file access permissions, and controlled operator activities within the ChemStation software.